 You can accidentally close a tab due to narrow spaces when there are too many tabs are open.
 You could just easily click on the Close(X) button unintentionally.
 And if that is a problem, you can always find a way to open closed tabs in Chrome and even other web browsers.

 The long way to go about it is to type the URL again on your web browser or go through your web browser’s search history to access that closed tab again.
 However, a few shortcut keys could do the trick easily.

-Now if this thing happens to you, then you will find the “CTRL+SHIFT+T” (“Command+Shift+T” for Mac) shortcut command very useful.
-This little shortcut can help you how to open a closed tab in Chrome, Firefox, and Microsoft Edge.
-This shortcut doesn’t work on Safari Browser.
-For quickly opening recently closed tabs in Safari press “Command+Z“.
+Now, if this thing happens to you, then you will find the “CTRL+SHIFT+T” (“Command+Shift+T” for Mac) shortcut command very useful.
+This little shortcut can help you open a closed tab in Chrome, Firefox, and Microsoft Edge.
+Unfortunately, this shortcut doesn’t work on Safari Browser.
+For quickly opening recently closed tabs in Safari, press “Command+Z.”

 Alternatively, you can also right-click on any tab and click on “Open Closed Tab” to open a recently closed tab.
 Moreover, you can also check your browser history and open the previously closed tabs from there.
-To check your browsing history go to history from browser menu or press “CTRL+H” shortcut (“Command + H” for Mac users).
+To check your browsing history, go to history from the browser menu or press the “CTRL+H” shortcut (“Command + H” for Mac users).

-This simple shortcut on how to open a closed tab / closed window in Chrome, Firefox, Safari, and Microsoft Edge works seamlessly.
-It’s even more useful for you to remember the shortcut than to type the URL again or browse through your browser’s history on the upper right corner.
-To access your browsing history tab / chrome history, you can click the Chrome menu button in the upper-right corner of the browser window.
-You can restore recently closed tabs by again clicking the Chrome menu and hovering your cursor over the history menu item / history submenu item.
+This simple shortcut on opening a closed tab / closed window in Chrome, Firefox, Safari, and Microsoft Edge works seamlessly.
+It’s even more useful for you to remember the shortcut than to type the URL again or browse through your browser’s history in the upper right corner.
+To access your browsing history tab/chrome history, you can click the Chrome menu button in the upper-right corner of the browser window.
+You can restore recently closed tabs by clicking the Chrome menu and hovering your cursor over the history menu item/history submenu item.